-(4) Short notice hearings
+(2) Short notice

-- (a) The Association shall use reasonable endeavours to serve notice in accordance with the provisions of regulation 10.
-In exceptional circumstances, the Association may request the Admissions and Licensing Committee to convene a hearing at less than 21 days' prior notice ("a short notice hearing"). - (b) At a short notice hearing, the Admissions and Licensing Committee shall consider at the outset the appropriateness of short notice.
-The Admissions and Licensing Committee may order that the hearing proceed (whether or not the holder of the certificate is present) if it is of the view that proceeding at short notice is: - (i) in the public interest; and - (ii) justified in all the circumstances; - or it may order that the hearing be adjourned for such period as it sees fit. - (c) If the hearing proceeds at short notice, the Admissions and Licensing Committee may suspend or impose conditions upon the certificate.
+- (a) The Association may provide all or any of the information referred to in regulation 6(1) (b) above to the relevant person less than 21 days before the date set for the hearing.
+At the hearing the Admissions and Licensing Committee shall consider at the outset the appropriateness of short notice and the degree of urgency and may, if it is of the view that it is necessary in the public interest as weighed against any prejudice to the relevant person, order that the hearing proceed or be adjourned for such period and under such directions as it sees fit. - (b) If the hearing proceeds at short notice, the Admissions and Licensing Committee may suspend or impose conditions upon the certificate.
 It may not withdraw a certificate until such time as a hearing on normal notice has taken place, which shall be no later than 30 days after the date of the short notice hearing unless a longer period is agreed between the holder of the certificate and the Association.